genome-miner/sars-cov2-codon-adaptation/README.md

 Each GenBank file was parsed feature-by-feature, retaining only `CDS` regions.
 Every candidate sequence was validated for: only A/T/G/C bases, length divisible by 3, a valid ATG start codon, a valid terminal stop codon, and no internal stop codons.

-**QC correctly rejected 4 malformed CDS regions**, confirming the validation logic works as intended rather than silently passing corrupted sequences through:
+> QC rejected 4 malformed CDS regions, demonstrating that the validation logic actively filtered problematic sequences rather than silently passing them through.

 | Source Genome | Rejection Reason |
 |---|---|